Aged Care Accommodation Payments Explained and FAQ's

 - net retirement village entry contributions

-- refundable deposits (RAD) paid for accommodation in an aged care home
+- refundable accommodation deposits (RAD) or refundable accommodation contributions (RAC) paid for accommodation in an aged care home.

 - your partner or dependent child is living there, or